-When you select ads to display, all characteristics entered in the profile will work concurrently (they are joined using the “AND” operator).
-Keep in mind that the more characteristics there are in the profile, the lower your audience coverage.
+During the ad-selection process, characteristics entered in the profile work concurrently (using the “AND” operator).
+The more characteristics you add to a profile, the lower your audience coverage.

 - Socio-demographic profiles